hasteagag/logodropper/README.md

 https://github.com/VBA-tools/VBA-JSON

 and even though it gives you an error, I believe you not only need to import the createJSON.bas, but I think you also need to Tools>Reference it (which will error, ignore it as otherwise I couldnt get it to run on two machines)

+**Rundown**
+Thyqby Library example modified to show index.html, which loads long json (saved to a .js file in a javascript varaible) and then displays images from a directory, allowing categorization and other search terms, as well as a multi file visual display.
+Requires SVG or other somewhat normalized images (automation scripts /steps may be provided at a later date for adobe suite).

+Excel file generates the JSON in VBA using VBA-JSON's JsonConverter, splitting the string if needed (in that instance, you need to copy and assemble the string manually).
+I believe the excel VBA requires "Microsoft Scripting Runtime" reference.

+You will need to check paths yourself, but presently index.html is expected to be saved in c:\tmp\logos\ along with imageSourcesCategoriesMeta.js (and ofc in a general solution, this could be renamed to something less horrid).
+For performance reasons, its possibly advantageous to keep the images in the same directory.
+Have fun and do something cooler with the images, or add features to logodropper!